-Retargeting & Audiences
+Retargeting and Audiences

-The Retargeting & Audiences option allows you to serve your ads exclusively to users who are interested in your products or services.
+Audiences option allows you to serve your ads exclusively to users who are interested in your products or services.
 For example, you can serve them to people who visited your site already or put something in their shopping cart.
 Yandex Metrica and Yandex Audience can help you select a user group.

 Ads related to sensitive topics (for example, some medical aspects or adult dating) are not shown based on retargeting lists and audience selection in ad networks.